-Priority H Μ L Total Number of recommendations 5 8 0 13
+Priority Н М L Total Number of recommendations 5 8 0 13

 Finding 1 - RDSC Annual Report 2018/19 (O) Risk The RDSC annual report for 2018/19 has not been submitted to the UPB meeting within six weeks of the end of the financial year as explicitly noted in the RDSC TOR.
 Lack of governance and management of the R&D Department.
 Recommendation 1 Priority level The Research & Development Sub-Committee should ensure that the annual report for 2018/19 is submitted to the appropriate committee meeting and future reports should be submitted within six weeks of the end of the financial year.
 HIGH Management Response Responsible Officer/ Deadline The report is complete and will be circulated to Committee members, in advance of its formal agreement at the next R&D Sub-Committee on 20.4.20.
 A formal and time bound process of producing end of year reports as part of the Health Board planning arrangements is currently being produced to ensure timely future annual reports.
-This will be presented at the next Senior Management Team meeting on 17.2.20 for approval and once approved will be completed in time for the annual report completion for the year ending April 2020.
-Senior Research and Development Operations Manager 20 th April 2020
+This will be presented at the next Senior Management Team meeting on 17.2.20 for approval and once approved will be completed in time for the annual report completion for the year ending April Senior Research and Development Operations Manager 20 th April 2020

 Finding 2 - HCRW Financial Returns (O) Risk A number of identified researchers are responsible for investigation accounts, with quarterly reports required to be submitted to Health & Care Research Wales via the Finance Department.
 The first set of reports were due to be submitted in June 2019.
 However, the first set of submissions were made in November 2019.
 Lack of governance and management of the R&D Department.
 Recommendation 2 Priority level R&D Management should ensure individual researchers assigned investigation accounts promptly complete and submit their quarterly returns to Health & Care Research Wales via the Finance Department.
-HIGH returns to health & care Research wales via the rinance Department.
-Management Response Responsible Officer/ Deadline
+HIGH Management Response Responsible Officer/ Deadline Information taken from the Hywel Dda UHB R&amp;D Finance Process (Appendix 2) is as follows:- Spending plans (for amounts over £1,000) are to be provided to and reviewed by the R&amp;D Senior Team at least 6 monthly.
+Spending plans must detail outline or planned spending / expenditure against income accrued, plus anticipated new income generated per annum.
+If income is less than anticipated (e.g. lower than expected recruitment), early discussion with the R&amp;D Senior Team is essential.
+Any ad-hoc spend of £1,000 or more has to be approved by the R&amp;D Senior Team.
+Deputy Director for Research and Innovation 17 th February 2020

-Failure to provide spending plans may result in the accrued income not being reinstated at the start of the new financial year.
-This income will be put into a general research support fund, managed by the R&D Department.
+- Failure to provide spending plans may result in the accrued income not being reinstated at the start of the new financial year. - This income will be put into a general research support fund, managed by the R&D Department.

 While investigators are routinely asked to submit a spending plan for their 'investigator accounts', the response rate has been low.
 The Deputy Director for Research and Innovation issued a request for the return of spending plans, so that plans can be reviewed by the Research and Development Sub-Committee on 20.4.20.
 Where plans are not submitted, any money held on accounts will be added to the general research support fund, for which there is a plan.

 A revised plan for managing this process in the future will be presented by the finance lead at the next senior management team meeting on 17.2.20.